kobr4/g_hashcodes/README.md

 **Drone delivery travels optimization.**

-Greedy solver that starts from de delivery order and looks for the nearest warehouse that has the product and the nearest available drone, delivery starts after each order.
+Greedy solver that starts from received delivery orders and looks for the nearest warehouse that has the product and the nearest available drone, delivery starts after each order.

 | Input                      | Deliver on each load| Deliver on each order|
 |----------------------------|---------------------|----------------------|